NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 west build -b nRF7002dk_nrf5340_cpuapp
 ```

 Open an uart terminal which connected with nRF7002DK VCOM1.
 Try the following commands to connect with target WiFi AP.
+You can learn from DevAcademy [WiFi Fundamentals course Exercise 1](https://academy.nordicsemi.com/courses/wi-fi-fundamentals/lessons/lesson-3-wifi-fundamentals/topic/lesson-3-exercise-1-2/) to get more details about "wifi_cred" commands.

 ```
 uart:~$ wifi_cred help